tsani/jerrington.me/posts/2021-08-12-its-my-first-time.md

 data.reduce<number | null>((max, x) => null === max || x > max ? x : max, null);
 ```
 but there are some subtle annoyances in this:

-- we must provide the type parameter `number | null` to `reduce` to avoid a type
+- We must provide the type parameter `number | null` to `reduce` to avoid a type
-  mismatch
+  mismatch.
-- we must null-check the max on every iteration, even though after the first one
+- We must null-check the max on every iteration, even though after the first one
   we know it will never become `null` again.

 ## The general principle